 I remember before the season started,

-I told Les to SHUT UP,
+I told Les to SHUT UP, and he did.

 I will forever be grateful, Les, if you would just beat Ohio State.
 You got Saban for us.
 You got Tuberville.
 Now, get the Buckeyes!